VictorRomeoSierra/Victor/README.md

 - **Open-WebUI**: Web interface
 - **N8N**: Automation workflows
 - **Docker**: Containerization
-- **Nginx**: Reverse proxy
+- **FastAPI**: API framework

 ## Development

-### Local Development
-Instructions for local development setup will be added here.

-### Testing
-Testing procedures and frameworks will be documented here.
+See [docs/](docs/) for more detailed documentation, including:
+- Nginx configuration
+- Troubleshooting
+- Environment setup

+## Project Specifications

+See [specs/](specs/) for detailed specifications, including:
+- Architecture design
+- Implementation plans
+- Integration details

 ## Contributing
-Guidelines for contributing to the project will be added here.
+Guidelines for contributing to the project will be added soon.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.